The structure of our economy must change - Togbe Afede

 “If we can realize the dreams; the objectives of the petroleum hub, that can also be helpful, Togbe Afede said, calling for the expansion of fuel pipeline networks to minimize transportation costs.

-He also hinted at a “high powered meeting” with the Finance and Energy Ministries, and assured that, “we are doing something about it”.
+He also hinted on a “high powered meeting” with the Finance and Energy Ministries, and assured that, “we are doing something about it.”